Skip to main content

 Source

-pub fn spawn<T, Fut, CallbackF, CallbackFut>( &self, fut: Fut, callback: CallbackF, )
+pub fn spawn_then<T, Fut, CallbackF, CallbackFut>( &self, fut: Fut, callback: CallbackF, ) -> usize

 where T: Send + Sync + 'static, Fut: Future<Output = T> + Send + 'static, CallbackF: FnOnce(TaskResult<T>) -> CallbackFut + Send + 'static, CallbackFut: Future<Output = ()> + Send + 'static,